 IntelliSee is an easy add-on to your existing surveillance system.
 Rather then requiring an organization to upgrade their existing cameras/surveillance system, IntelliSee makes your existing surveillance “smarter” by adding an affordable, non-disruptive layer to your existing safety and security strategy.

 IntelliSee uses advanced artificial intelligence (AI) called deep-learning computer vision and powerful computing (GPU’s) to analyze the pixels of surveillance footage to detect visual risks and threats.
-IntelliSee trains its advanced AI algorithms on surveillance footage containing a wide variety of risks, backgrounds/environments, and conditions.
+IntelliSee trains its advanced AI algorithms on surveillance footage containing a wide variety of risks, backgrounds/environments, and conditions so that it can properly identify what the camera “sees”.
 To date, our incident database contains over 30 million frames of “bad things” and it continues to grow.

 IntelliSee is a platform designed to autonomously detect multiple risks at the same time.
 Risks range from common slip & fall hazards such as spills and puddles to the potentially catastrophic presence of a drawn gun.
 IntelliSee also can detect the presence of a person trespassing or the absence of a person in certain circumstances so you will know if key personnel are not where they should be.
 IntelliSee’s goal is to cover as much of the risk matrix (probability vs. severity) as possible so new risks will continually be added over time.